A nonamenable "factor" of a Euclidean space: Duality

-The next proposition is an application of the duality lemma.
-It will be needed later, and we have not found it in the literature, so we include a sketchy proof.
-By a ``random copy" of $T_3$ in $\R^d$ we mean that there is some ($\Isom (\R^d)$-invariant) point process $V$ in $\R^d$ and a graph defined on $V$ that is isomorphic to $T_3$.
-The {\it intensity} of a point process is the expected number of points in a unit cube.
+The next proposition is an application of the Duality lemma, and it complements Proposition \ref{szezonesfazon}.
+It will be needed later, and we have not found it in the literature, so we include an outline of the proof.
+One may think that a Burton-Keane type of argument would show the claim right away, but in order to do so, one would have to move between the $\Isom (\R^d)$-invariant and $\Aut (T_3)$-invariant worlds, which is, as Proposition \ref{szezonesfazon} indicates, not a triviality.
+By a ``random copy'' of $T_3$ in $\R^d$ we mean that there is some ($\Isom (\R^d)$-invariant) point process $V$ in $\R^d$ and a graph defined on $V$ that is isomorphic to $T_3$.
+The {\it intensity} of an invariant point process is the expected number of points in a unit cube.

 \begin{proposition} Let $T$ be an $\Isom (\R^d)$-invariant random copy of $T_3$ in $\R^d$, $d\geq 1$.
 Then $V(T)$ has infinite intensity in $\R^d$. \end{proposition}